As our society evolves, we are becoming more sophisticated and efficient in a number of ways; more informed, more educated, and ‘smarter’.

-As we have seen, this has fostered a type of culture that is more ego-centred as opposed to collective-centred and which has, as a consequence, engendered a certain level of social dysfunction.
+As we have seen, this has fostered a type of culture that is more ego-centered as opposed to collective-centered and which has, as a consequence, engendered a certain level of social dysfunction.

 It may not be entirely possible to tackle this inclination solely as individuals, as its very roots are systemic.

-Broadening our understanding of the way in which our hearts, minds and outlook on the social world may have been shaped by the internalization of an economic model which strengthens social and economic inequalities while disparaging more empathic, community-driven and compassionate personality predispositions.
+Broadening our understanding of the way in which our hearts, minds, and outlook on the social world may have been shaped by the internalization of an economic model that strengthens social and economic inequalities while disparaging more empathic, community-driven, and compassionate personality predispositions.

 But while becoming more knowledgeable on the subject may render our IQ’s more ‘proficient’, it is only until we have fused our emotions with the subject that we can develop an emancipatory outlook.